WGUNDERWOOD/wgunderwood.github.io/_posts/2021-01-10-local-polynomial-regression-1.markdown

 at each evaluation point
 the fitted regression function only needs to depend on the data points "nearby."
-This concept is made more concrete using kernels.
+This concept is made more concrete using the notion of a kernel function.

 ### Kernels